dabreegster/odjitter/README.md

     ##
     ## For more information try --help

-To run algorithm you need three inputs, examples of which are provided in the `data/` folder of this repo:
+To run algorithm you need a minimum of three inputs, examples of which are provided in the `data/` folder of this repo:

 1. A .csv file containing OD data with the first two columns containing zone IDs and subsequent columns representing trip counts: